section-engineering-education/engineering-education/content/articles/save-and-load-stacked-ensembles-in-onnx/index.md

 The model is saved sucessfully.

 > NOTE: If establishing the initial types is too challenging.
-For example, the data has too many features, then `to_onnx` method can do the same for you.
+For example, if the data has too many features, then the `to_onnx` method can do be used.

 You just need to pass the `x_test` data (or one of it's column) as an argurment and ONNX extracts it automatically.